 After performing quality filtering of the sequencing data, it is time to generate the microbiome profiles.
 A taxonomic microbiome profile contains information on which taxa are found in the community and their relative abundances*.

-If shotgun metagenomic sequencing is used (and not marker gene based sequencing), it is also possible to profile the functional capacity of the microbiome community.
+If shotgun metagenomic sequencing is used (and not amplicon sequencing), it is also possible to profile the functional capacity of the microbiome community.
 This provide information on the individual genes found in the community and an estimate of the functional pathways they contribute to.

 *If a spike-in solution is included in the sequencing, absolute abundance taxonomic profiles will be generated and analyzed alongside the relative abundance data.